Prilace Tablets is a brand of medicine containing the active ingredient ramipril.

 If you are not sure what to do, ask your doctor or pharmacist.

-Immediately telephone your doctor, or the Poisons Information Centre (telephone 13 11 26), or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much PRILACE.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at the nearest hospital, if you think that you or anyone else may have taken too much PRILACE.

 Do this even if there are no signs of discomfort or poisoning.
 You may need urgent medical attention.